Common Career Mistakes and How to Avoid Them

 Key Takeaways

-- Look into mentoring, continuing education and Transferable Skill Set Development to stay on top of your game.
+- Look into mentoring, continuing education and transferable skills development to remain on top of your game.

 Not Establishing Goals

-Have you got a crystal clear idea of where you’d like be in the next one year or two?
-Setting goals that are realistic will hinder your progress.
-Set clear, short and long-term goals that prioritize those that will have the greatest impact on career advancement.
-To increase your satisfaction at work, ensure that these goals match personal interests.
+Are you able to articulate a picture of where you’d like to be within the next year or two years?
+If you don’t set realistic goals, it can slow progress.
+Set clear, short and long-term objectives prioritizing those with the highest impact on your career advancement.
+To boost job satisfaction be sure your goals match personal interests.

 Stagnation

-- Continue Your Education: Complete additional classes, certificates or degree programs that are relevant to your field of work.
+- Continue Your Education: Complete additional courses, certifications or degrees programs that relate to the field.

 Negativity

-Negativity isn’t a part of any work environment.
-It can make people feel uncomfortable, which makes communication difficult and limiting the growth of opportunities.
-Apart from damaging relationships with supervisors and peers, which could result in the professional stagnation.
+Negativity is not a good thing in any work environment.
+It makes employees feel uneasy, making communication difficult, which can hinder chances to grow.
+Apart from damaging relationships with supervisors and peers, which could result in a delays in professional development.

 Overcommitting Workload

-Overcommitment in most cases leads to burnout, mistakes, and internal discontent.
-As much as it is essential to apply oneself in a way that is beyond the capacity of one’s ability, overcommitting is likely to result in lower efficiency and expected results.
+In most cases, overcommitting leads to burnout, errors, and internal frustration.
+As much as it is important to put in the effort in a way that is beyond the capacity of one’s ability, overcommitting will result in lower productivity and the expected outcomes.

 - Practicing Time Management Techniques